 VOLKSWAGEN BEETLE (BAJA)

 This is an absolutely amazing vehicle.
-Nelson bought her for £10 many years ago for spares without an engine from an old friend, Shaun, who now runs the Ram Inn at Firle near Lewes.
-'Minty' (see historic number plate) was parked outside for a few years, then Nelson sold the front wheels to a previous owner, also a friend (Soggy) for £10.
+She was bought her for £10 many years ago for spares without an engine.
+'Minty' (see historic number plate) was parked outside for a few years, then the front wheels were sold to a previous for £10.
 So the donor car came free.
-Then rather than break her, he decided it would be fun to complete the Baja conversion Shaun and Soggy started.
+Rather than break her, it was decided it would be fun to complete the Baja conversion the previous owners had started.
 That was in 1987.
 A fiber-glass kit cost £200 and a set of Wellers £100.
-A Karman Ghia engine was sourced from his local dismantlers, Ripleys (thanks Obe), who usually come to the rescue with hard to find bits.
+A Karman Ghia engine was sourced from the local dismantlers, Ripleys, who at that time came to the rescue with hard to find bits - but that was when the public were allowed in scrap yards.
 Then came an adjustable front beam and some engine tuning goodies: high lift cam, melling oil pump, Webbers, etc, etc.

 THE CONVERTED 1972 BEETLE